Time After Time - Revolver

 Herbert, having nowhere else to go, takes a cable car to the Chartered Bank of London where Amy works.
 The cable car sign, reading “Presidio Ave, California and Market Streets“, survived into the 1970s even though the line was cut back from Presidio Ave to Van Ness Ave in 1954.
 The bank, at 465 California, was described in an earlier post when Herbert and Amy first met.

-… and Now, He was standing in front of the windows on the right in Leidesdorff Street, around the corner from the bank’s California Street entrance; this view looks south towards Pine Street.
-The bank name has long since been removed, the windows have been partially frosted for privacy and, across the street, the narrow alley is now closed off with a gate (the building corners on each side of the gate match the movie view of them above).
+… and Now, He was standing in front of those windows on the right in Leidesdorff Street, around the corner from the bank’s California Street entrance; this view looks south towards Pine Street.
+The bank name has long since been removed, the windows have been partially frosted for privacy and, across the street on the left, the narrow alley is now closed off with a gate (the building corners on each side of the gate match the movie view of them above).

-… and Now, but taken from just inside the window, here’s the same view.
+… and Now, the frosted window prevents passers-by from seeing through it but from just inside, here’s the same view.
 The fine old banking hall is now used as a private gathering and event space.

 She invites him out to lunch, her treat, at a place “… with a view”.
 It’s an offer he can’t refuse.

-… and Now, this particular view now looks straight out at the 45-story Four Embarcadero Center office building, built in 1982 after the movie was filmed (but you can still glimpse Angel Island).
-At bottom right the waterfront piers have been visible from here ever since the double-decker freeway was demolished in 1991/92.
+… and Now, this particular view now looks straight out at the 45-story Four Embarcadero Center office building built in 1982 after the movie was filmed (but you can still glimpse Angel Island).
+At bottom right the waterfront piers have been visible from here ever since the ugly freeway was demolished in 1991 and 1992.

 Then … Amy babbles away, completely stricken by this fascinating man.
 This was beyond acting - the two actually fell in love on the set of the movie, marrying the next year in September, 1980.
-Behind her are Two Embarcadero Center and Three Embarcadero Center; the white structure is one of the hotel’s service shaft vents.
+The two office buildings behind her are Two Embarcadero Center on the left and Three Embarcadero Center; the closer-in white structure is one of the hotel’s service shaft vents.

-… and Now, note that the lower windows are now uncovered.
+… and Now, note that the lower half of the windows are now uncovered.

 Then … Herbert for his part is amazed at how forward she is …

-… and Now, behind him the Bay Bridge meets Yerba Buena Island.
-We see another hotel service shaft vent and beyond it, both Then and Now, is the flag-poled top of the Ferry Building Clock Tower.
+… and Now, behind him the Bay Bridge reaches out to Yerba Buena Island.
+Closer in, we see another hotel service shaft vent and beyond it, both Then and Now, is the flag-poled top of the Ferry Building Clock Tower.

-This recent aerial photo looks past the Ferry Building Clock Tower along Market Street giving a good perspective of the Equinox restaurant perched atop the hotel.
-The restaurant closed in 2007 and sat stationary until 2014 when it reopened as the Regency Club operating as an exclusive lounge and event space for preferred hotel guests and members; the restaurant currently revolves just 6 hours per day.
+This recent aerial photo looking past the Ferry Building Clock Tower and along Market Street gives a good perspective of the restaurant perched atop the Hyatt Regency.
+The hotel closed it down in 2007 and it sat stationary until 2024 when it reopened as the Regency Club operating as an exclusive lounge and event space for preferred hotel guests and Hyatt members.
+The restaurant is currently set to revolve 6 hours each day.